reimagined/resolve-cloud-cli/README.md

 The cloud platform assigns an ID to an application deployment.

-Pass a deployment's ID to the `remove` command to remove this deployment.
+Pass a deployment's ID to the `remove` command to remove this deployment:

 ```
 yarn resolve-cloud remove <ID>